September 8, 2025

 Use heaps when you need the k largest, k smallest, or k most frequent elements without full sorting.

-Why it works: Maintain a heap of size k, push new candidates, and pop worst when size exceeds k; overall cost O(n log k) instead of O(n log n).
+Why it works: Maintain a heap of size k, push new candidates, and pop the worst when size exceeds k; overall cost O(n log k) instead of O(n log n).

 19. Binary Tree Traversal: Visit Nodes in Preorder, Inorder, Postorder, or Level Order